The holiday season is a time for celebration and rest, but it’s also when accidents and crime rates spike.

 Yup, unfortunately, it’s true.
 According to Janet Lauritsen—a criminology and criminal justice professor at the University of Missouri—robbery and personal larceny are two types of crimes that go up during the holidays.
 Because of this, we thought we would list some of the best tips for keeping your home safe during this busy season.
 Learn these tips to avoid dealing with cops or home insurance claims during the holidays.
 Stay safe this winter, and we wish you happy holidays and a happy new year!

 Lock Your Doors

-Some of us live in safer neighbourhoods than others, but there’s no excuse for not locking doors – especially during the holiday season.
-Nicer homes in safer neighbourhoods can still be targeted by criminals, so make sure your doors get locked.
+Some of us live in safer neighborhoods than others, but there’s no excuse for not locking doors – especially during the holiday season.
+Criminals can still target nicer homes in safer areas, so make sure your doors get locked.
 This is especially the case when you are not home, but even if you are home, lock your doors.